Tech-at-DU/React-Redux-Timers-Tutorial/P10-List-Timers/content.md

 Each timer displayed in the list will display the name, time, and
 a button to start or stop that timer.

+## Timer List Component

+The Timer list should display a list of timers in the store.
+The start/stop button will send messages to the dispatcher.

+To access the redux store it will need to be a container/component.

+This component will use both mapStateToProps and mapDipatchToProps.

 ## mapStateToProps

 Create a new component: 'src/list-timers.js'.